BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

 ## Make Change

-You can generate WPKH and PKH addresses derived from your seed using your Bitcoin Core wallet.
+You can now generate WPKH and PKH addresses derived from your seed using your Bitcoin Core wallet.

 There's one catch that's obvious when you try to make change:

 ```
-$ bitcoin-cli -rpcwallet="seed" getrawchangeaddress
+bitcoin-cli -rpcwallet="seed" getrawchangeaddress

-error code: -4
+| error code: -4
-error message:
+| error message:
-Error: This wallet has no available keys
+| Error: This wallet has no available keys
 ```

 This is entirely expected.
 As we've seen previously, the fourth digit in a derivation path says whether an address is intended for external usage (`0`) or for change (`1`).
-To make a change address we use the same account key, but change the address derivation range from `0/*` to `1/*.
+To make a change address you use the same account key, but change the address derivation range from `0/*` to `1/*.

-We do this in new variables:
+This is easy to set up by creating a new variable for the descriptor (and its checksum) that uses `1/*` instead of `0/*` for the ranged address derivation path.

 ```
 DESC_WPKH_C="wpkh([$FINGERPRINT$ADP_NOM_WPKH]$AKEY58_WPKH/1/*)"